vedph/cadmus-vela-tool/README.md

 ### Dumping

 Typically, you will first use the profiles for dumping the import process to ensure that it works properly.

 There are two dump types: Markdown and Excel.

-The Markdown dump is the more detailed, and shows the contents of each record read from the source file.
-The Excel dump is focused on the structure of the input documents, which in this case is less relevant; it shows how the input is decoded into entries, variously grouped into sets and regions.
+The _Markdown dump_ is the more detailed, and shows the contents of each record read from the source file.

+The _Excel dump_ is focused on the structure of the input documents, which in this case is less relevant; it shows how the input is decoded into entries, variously grouped into sets and regions.
 So, while this can be useful to gain a full understanding of the import stages, it is not so relevant in a simple flat input like that provided by Excel files.
 The Excel dump instead is very relevant when dealing with other source types, like Word documents.

+#### Markdown

 The Markdown dump provides an entry for each row imported, assuming that each row corresponds to an item (a record).
 For each item using the preset profiles (some dump options are customizable) you get: